dhrbtjr0331/chart_dashboard/charts_web/README.md

 ```

 ### 2. Frontend:
-a) Install the following dependencies using the commands below:
+a) Install the following dependencies using the commands below (Make sure you are in the charts_web directory):
 ```bash
 npm install
 ```